dmerejkowsky/blog/content/post/2017-05-06-interfaces-and-annotations-in-python3.md

         raise NotImplementedError()
 ```

-That way, if you forget to override the `get_employee` method, you'll get a
+That way, if you forget to override the `get_employee` method, you get a
-`NotImplementedError` when the method is called.
+`NotImplementedError` exception when the method is called.

 But sometimes you _do_ have some code that is not implemented yet, and you want
 to use `NotImplementedError` to signal this to the callers of your function.